biometricITC/cPP-biometrics/input/Evaluation Guidance for Biometric Verification Products V1.md

 2\) that enable developers to conduct the repeatable and reproducible performance testing

-1. Developer’s task
+1. Developer's task

-    1. Overview
+1.1  Overview

 Developers shall provide an evidence for biometric performance testing (hereafter “test document”) for ISO/IEC 15408 evaluations.
 Test document